trimble-oss/modus-wc-2.0/README.md

 <modus-wc-button label="Click me"></modus-wc-button>
 ```

-## Theming
+## Documentation

-You can customize the appearance of components by overriding the CSS custom properties.
-All properties are prefixed with "modus-wc-".
+For more detailed documentation on topics like custom theming and project design, please check the [docs](./docs) folder.

 ## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.
+Please read the [CONTRIBUTING](./CONTRIBUTING.md) doc for details on our code of conduct, and the process for submitting pull requests.

 ## License